adamhstewart/doip-docs/docs/combat.md

 Some other common flags:

 - `-i ` Ignores spell slots and spellbooks, e.g. casting as a ritual or item.
 - `-rr` Roll multiple times, such as for a warlock's multiple Eldritch Blasts.
+- `-choice` Some attacks or spells can offer variants, e.g. using "Sneak Attack" with the variant of Trip/Prone.
 - `-with <int/wis/cha>` Uses a different skill base for DC/AB (will not account for extra bonuses)

 ### Example Spellcasting Turn